DynamicThinker/DynamicThinker/README.md

 </h3>

 <p>
 I'm from Fortaleza, Brazil.
 I'm currently an undergraduate student at the Federal University of Ceará, studying Digital Systems and Media.
-I've been passionate about technology, innovation, and games since I was a child, and I started programming in mid-2022.
-This is my GitHub, I hope you like it! 😉
+I've been passionate about technology, innovation, and games since I was a child and started programming in mid-2022.
+I'm currently looking for my first opportunity and this is my GitHub, where I share projects, studies, open-source projects, and my evolution in programming.
+I hope you like it! 😉

-  <b>Interested in:</b> Mobile development, UI/UX, back-end and full-stack development.
+  <b>Interested in:</b> Mobile development, UI/UX, back-end, full-stack development and cybersecurity.
 </p>

   <!-- Contact me -->